-11. Deferral of the Qualified Contract Process:
+12. Waiver Deferral of the Qualified Contract Process:

-Applications waiving or deferring the ability to participate in the QCP.
+Initial Applications waiving the ability to participate in the QCP (Will have a 30-year Compliance Period in LURC, 15-year with an approved PILOT).
 The LURC will contain provisions ensuring enforcement of this provision.
-An Initial Application is not eligible for these points if points are elected in Section 13-A-8.
+An Initial Application is not eligible for these points if points are elected in Section 14-A-8.
+10 points

-Table 13-4: Deferral of the Qualified Contract Process Number of Years Deferred Points Available 5 (i.e. eligible for QCP after year 20 from placed in service) 4 10 (i.e. eligible for QCP after year 25 from placed in service) 7 Waive participation in the QCP 10
+Table 14 4: WaiverDeferral of the Qualified Contract Process Number of Years Deferred Points Available Waive participation in the QCP (Will have a 30 year 74 Compliance Period in LURC)5 (i.e. eligible for QCP after year 20 from placed in service) 7 10 (i.e. eligible for QCP after year 2525 from placed in service) 107 Waive participation in the QCP

-12. Extended Recapitalization Waiver:
+13. Extended Recapitalization Waiver:

 Applicants may defer the point when recapitalization of the proposed development, through a subsequent allocation of Housing Credit under the competitive or noncompetitive process, may be requested.
 Points are based on the number of years from the date the last building in the development placed in service.
 Applicants claiming these points shall submit audited annual financial statements to THDA for 15 years, beginning with the Placed In Service year.
 Audited annual financial statements for each year must be submitted within six (6) months of the close of the fiscal year for the development.
-An Initial Application is not eligible for these points if points are elected in Section 13-A-8.
+An Initial Application is not eligible for these points if points are elected in Section 14-A-8.

-Table 13-5: Earliest Year When New Housing Credit May be Requested
+Table 14-5: Earliest Year When New Housing Credit May be Requested

 Years From Date Last Building Placed in Service Points Available

 17 2

 18 4

-19 8
+19 20 8

-20 10
+2030 , 108

-B. Applications Proposing Rehabilitation of Existing Multifamily Housing:
+B. Initial Applications Proposing Rehabilitation of Existing Multifamily Housing:

-The scoring criteria in this section are not intended to allow an applicant to claim the maximum 100 points.
+The scoring criteria in this section are not intended to allow an Applicant to claim the maximum 100 points.
 An eligible Initial Application must provide a minimum score of 60 points which will be confirmed during the scoring review process.

-1. Project Location:
+1. Housing Credit Development Location: 2 points

-An Initial Application proposing a development and project site wholly located within a HUD-defined QCT.
+An Initial Application proposing a development and Housing Credit Development site wholly located within a HUD-defined QCT covered by a CCRP.